Facebook Messenger now allows payments in chatbots!

 To support payments in messenger, the corporate is working with all the most important players within the trade together with Stripe, PayPal, Braintree, Visa, MasterCard, and American Express.

 During the talk, Marcus mentioned Messenger’s rise to one billion users because of a forced migration from Facebook’s main app, his relationship with Mark Zuckerberg, and therefore the early stumbles with chatbots that are used by millions of people across 200 countries.

 This is all a part of the messenger platform v1.2 that launched today.
-“Inside a thread you’ve got identity, transaction capabilities, the power to draw UI, and draw native buttons and interfaces,” Marcus explained.
+“Inside a thread you’ve got a different identity, transaction capabilities, the power to draw UI and draw native buttons and interfaces,” Marcus explained.
 “We’re bringing all these sorts of experiences together.”